Berrien Unitarian Universalist Fellowship History Highlights

 1958

 • The Fellowship started with a few persons who met at the home of Kate and Marv Fuller.
 Kate and Marv, who had met at Antioch College in Ohio, came to the area and joined the Great Books Club.
 A small group became friends and began meeting in each other’s homes to study world religions.
 Some went on to study The Epic of Unitarianism: Original Writings from the History of Liberal Education (1957) by David Parke, who lived next door to Marv and Kate at Antioch College.
 The book was influential in their decision to form a liberal religious community.
 For the first year, meetings were held in the homes of the members.
 Meetings continued at the Morton House in Benton Harbor into 1960.
-Kate and Marvin Fuller, Ralph and Lenore Marti, and Albert J. Martin were the founding members of the Unitarian Fellowship of Berrien County, recognized by the Unitarian Association in Boston in May 1959.
+Kate and Marvin Fuller, Rafael and Lenore Marti, and Albert J. Martin were the founding members of the Unitarian Fellowship of Berrien County, recognized by the Unitarian Association in Boston in May 1959.

 1960